SteeltoeOSS/Documentation/api/v4/tracing/index.md

 ```

 > [!NOTE]
-> At this point, not much has changed for the application, but you will continue by making changes to add [instrumentation](#instrumenting-applications) and [exporting of traces](#exporting-distributed-traces) to this line.
+> At this point, not much has changed for the application.
+The following sections will expand this line to add [instrumentation](#instrumenting-applications) and [exporting of traces](#exporting-distributed-traces).

 ### Sampler configuration